preaudc/spark-maven-parent/docs/index.md

 my $SPARK_VERSION = "2.4.0";
 ## END - CUSTOM CONF
 ```
   - Launch the script with the command below to generate the parent POM sparkMavenParent template:
 ```shell
 # the command below creates a file pom.xml.template
 ./src/main/scripts/createSparkMavenParentPom.pl -hostname HOSTNAME
 ```
 N.B.: you need to be able to SSH to HOSTNAME
   - Complete / update the parent POM sparkMavenParent template and rename it to `pom.xml`

-### Set the POM parent to sparkMavenParent:
+### Set the POM parent to sparkMavenParent

 ```xml
     <parent>